-Why I am pro-choice
+Why people are pro-choice

 We asked people to tell us why they are pro-choice.
 Below are the messages we received.
 These are also being shared on our social media platforms.